Prince Andrew plans to attend Prince Philip service

 Prince Harry has been involved in a legal dispute over the provision of security when he visits the UK.

-Prince Andrew has stepped back from public life and royal duties, and has lost the use of the title of His Royal Highness, but a spokeswoman says he is planning to attend the Westminster Abbey service commemorating his father.
+Prince Andrew has stepped back from public life and royal duties, and has lost the use of the title of His Royal Highness, but a representative says he is planning to attend the Westminster Abbey service commemorating his father.

-This will be the first time he will have been seen at a public event since agreeing payments to Ms Giuffre and her victims' rights charity in a settlement that ended the civil court case.
+This will be the first time he will have been seen at an event in public since agreeing payments to Ms Giuffre and her victims' rights charity in a settlement that ended the civil court case.

 Prince Andrew rejected any claims of wrongdoing, and the formal closure of the case earlier this month ended the prospect of a trial in New York.